zealdocs/zeal/README.md

 (from WordNet 3.0)

-Zeal is a simple documentation browser inspired by [Dash](http://kapeli.com/dash/), but designed from scratch to avoid copyright issues.
+Zeal is a simple documentation browser inspired by [Dash](http://kapeli.com/dash/).

 [Screenshots (imgur)](http://imgur.com/a/VrYQx)